rust-lang/book/src/ch00-00-introduction.md

 This book assumes that you’ve written code in another programming language but doesn’t make any assumptions about which one.
-We’ve tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
-We don’t spend a lot of time talking about what programming *is* or how to think about it.
+We’ve tried to make the material broadly accessible to those from various programming backgrounds.
+We don’t spend much time talking about what programming *is* or how to think about it.
 If you’re entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming.

 ## How to Use This Book

-In general, this book assumes that you’re reading it in sequence from front to back.
+Generally, this book assumes that you’re reading it in sequence from front to back.
 Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a particular topic but will revisit the topic in a later chapter.